gurbuzoguzhan/poverty-mapping-in-Scotland/README.md

-This repository contains the "Poverty Mapping in Scotland" project.
-The project aims to visualize, analyze, and understand the spatial distribution of poverty across Scotland using various GIS techniques and data analytics.
+This repository contains the "Poverty Mapping in Scotland" project, aiming to visualize, analyze, and comprehend the spatial distribution of poverty across Scotland utilizing various Geographic Information System (GIS) techniques and data analytics.
+The project was also a part of the University of Edinburgh Data Analysis Summer School program.